swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-11-save-and-load-the-model-with-mlem.md

 dvc push

 # Commit the changes
-git commit -m "MLEM can save, load and serve the model"
+git commit -m "MLEM can save and load the model"

 # Push the changes
 git push